emaishoaib/quire/README.md

 file.
 Quire uses `NSDocument` with `autosavesInPlace` false, so edits stay in memory until you save, and closing or quitting with unsaved work prompts.
 The views are still SwiftUI, hosted in an AppKit window.

+**The app is not sandboxed.** A sandboxed app can only touch the files the user picked, so Quire could open `Lease.pdf` but never see `Lease 2.pdf` beside it, let alone move it to the Trash.
+Merging needs the whole folder.
+Asking for folder access through an Open panel would keep the sandbox, but the app is signed ad-hoc and never goes near the App Store, so the sandbox was protecting little.

+**Merged files are trashed only after the save succeeds.** Trashing first would leave their pages existing only in memory until the save, and a failed save would lose them from disk.

 **The app is started by hand in `AppDelegate.swift`.** `@main` on an AppKit delegate class expects a MainMenu nib to create the delegate, and this app has no nibs.
 Without the